hungry for what | María Bastarós

 9781914198670

-A game between a woman’s father and husband simmers and boils into scalding danger; a daughter creates an elaborate feast for her grieving mother; a solar eclipse burns emotions and deceit out into the open; a girl flees across a desert in the pitch-black night.
-In these stories of suffocating atmosphere, the bland restraint of ordinary life careers into violence and darkness; they are hand grenades thrown at mundanity and the status quo.
+A game between a woman’s father and husband simmers and boils into scalding danger; a daughter creates an elaborate feast for her grieving mother; a solar eclipse burns the emotions and truths of a suppressed neighbourhood into the open.

 ‘These stories of girlhood and sexuality are wonderfully powerful: sensual in their craftsmanship, devastating in their effect.
 I keep on going back to them to marvel at Bastaros’ ambition and her risks.
 I loved, loved, loved this book.’
 Naomi Wood